Scoreboard API

 • rank: The rank of this score in the scoreboard.

-• value: The actual score.
+• value: The actual score (positive integers only).

 PDScoresList